-Thinking about your data center infrastructure, what is the average capacity utilization of your organization in a year? <SHOW A SLIDER FROM 0% to100%>
+Thinking about your data center infrastructure, what is the average capacity utilization of your organization in a year? <SHOW A SLIDER FROM 0% to100%> Average capacity utilization - Refers to the percentage (%) of total installed capacity in use.

 Considering your organization’s data center requirements, what type of DCaaS solution would you be interested to purchase on priority? <SINGLE SELECT> <ASK ALL> <INCLUDE DEFINITION OF “DCaaS” ON HOVER><RANDOMIZE>